Kalmar

 Kalmar (/ˈkælmɑr/, /USalsoˈkɑːlmɑr/, /sv/) is a city in the southeast of Sweden, situated by the Baltic Sea.
 It had 41,388 inhabitants in 2020 and is the seat of Kalmar Municipality.
 It is also the capital of Kalmar County, which comprises 12 municipalities with a total of 236,399 inhabitants (2015).
 Kalmar is the third largest urban area in the province and cultural region of Småland.

 From the thirteenth to the seventeenth centuries, Kalmar was one of Sweden's most important cities.
 Its name was until the second half of the nineteenth century spelled Calmar.
 Between 1602 and 1913 it was the episcopal see of Kalmar Diocese, with a bishop, and the Kalmar Cathedral from 1702 is an example of classicist architecture.
 It became a fortified city, with the Kalmar Castle as the center.
 After the Treaty of Roskilde in 1658, Kalmar's importance diminished, until the industry sector was initiated in the 19th century.
 The city is home to parts of Linnaeus University.

-The city plays host to the Live at Heart festival, one of Sweden's largest musical showcase events.

 Kalmar is adjacent to the main route to the island of Öland over the Öland Bridge.

 History

 The area around Kalmar has been inhabited since ancient times.
 Excavations have found traces of Stone Age gravefields.
 However, the oldest evidence for there being a town is from the 11th century.
 The oldest city seal of Kalmar is from somewhere between 1255 and 1267, making it the oldest known city seal in Scandinavia.

 In the 12th century the first foundations of a castle were established, with the construction of a round tower for guard and lookout.
 The tower was continuously expanded in the 13th century, and as such, Queen Margaret called an assembly there between the heads of state of Sweden and Norway, and on 13 July 1397, the Kalmar Union treaty was signed, creating a union which would last until 1523.
 Kalmar's strategic location, near the Danish border (at the time the Scanian lands, i.e. the provinces of Blekinge, Halland and Scania, were part of Denmark), and its harbour and trade, also involved it in several feuds.
-There are two events independently labelled the Kalmar Bloodbath, 1505: the first in 1505, when King John of Denmark, Norway, and Sweden had the mayor and city council of Kalmar executed; the second in 1599 by command of Duke Charles, later to become King Charles IX of Sweden.
+There are two events independently labelled the Kalmar Bloodbath: the first in 1505, when King John of Denmark, Norway, and Sweden had the mayor and city council of Kalmar executed; the second in 1599 by command of Duke Charles, later to become King Charles IX of Sweden.